southwick-associates/implan/github-vignettes/implan-transfer.md

 #> [1] TRUE
 ```

-Allocating is a simple matter of joining with the crosswalk table and
+Allocating is a simple matter of joining the spending and crosswalk
-multiplying:
+tables and then multiplying.
+We can use `check_spend_sums()` to confirm
+that expenditures still sum to the correct quantities after we modify
+the data.

 ``` r
 spend_category <- spending %>%